MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOSiteSwap.md

 URL of the source site.
 The site at this location must exist before performing the swap.

-If the target is the root site at <https://tenant-name.sharepoint.com> then the source site must be either a Modern Team Site (STS#3) or a Communication Site (SITEPAGEPUBLISHING#0).
+If the target is the root site at <https://tenant-name.sharepoint.com> then the source site must be either a Modern Team Site (STS#3) or a Communication Site (SITEPAGEPUBLISHING#0) and **the publishing feature can never have been activated on the source site**.

 If the target is the search center site at <https://tenant-name.sharepoint.com/search> then the source site must be either a Search Center Site (SRCHCEN#0) or a Basic Search Center Site (SRCHCENTERLITE#0).